tobenot/Basic-Web-Game/README.md

 -   **For itch.io**: Use `npm run build:itch`.
 This command automatically adjusts asset paths, making your game ready to upload.
 -   **For GitHub Pages**: Use `npm run deploy`.
 This will build your project and deploy it to GitHub Pages.

-> For more details on build commands and local testing, see the [Build and Deployment section in our documentation](./DOCUMENTATION.md#构建与部署).
+> For more details on build commands and local testing, see the [Build and Deployment section in our documentation](./docs/05-build-and-deploy.md).

 ## 📂 Project Structure

 ```
 /
 ├── dist/               # Production build output
+├── docs/               # Detailed project documentation
 ├── public/             # Static assets (images, fonts, config files)
 ├── src/                # Source code
 │   ├── carrot/         # The core engine/template